The famous criminal Willie Sutton was once asked why he robbed banks, and his response was simple, eloquent, and humorous:

 A few years ago, an average consumer was exposed to 300 to 500 commercial messages a day.
 Today, we are averaging nearly 5000 per day or 1.6 million per year.
 If you think that a couple of tweets, emails or magazine ads every month is enough, you have to reconsider your entire strategy.

 It has never been so challenging to captivate the prospects’ attention and compete in the marketplace.
-Traditional communication channels such as TV, radio, newspaper, magazines, etc… are unfortunately becoming fragmented and obsolete.
+Traditional communication channels such as TV, radio, newspaper, magazines, etc. are becoming fragmented and obsolete.

 The fastest and easiest way to spread your product is to leverage super-platforms.
 They literally communicate through hundreds of millions to billions of people!